Maggie Haberman

 Maggie Lindsy Haberman (born October 30, 1973) is an American journalist, a White House correspondent for The New York Times, and a political analyst for CNN.
 She previously worked as a political reporter for the New York Post, the New York Daily News, and Politico.
 She wrote about Donald Trump for those publications and rose to prominence covering his campaign, first presidency, and inter-presidency for the Times.
 In 2022, she published the best-selling book Confidence Man: The Making of Donald Trump and the Breaking of America.
+In 2026, she and Jonathan Swan published the best-selling book Regime Change: Inside the Imperial Presidency of Donald Trump.

 Early life and education

 Haberman was born on October 30, 1973, in New York City, the daughter of Clyde Haberman, who became a longtime journalist for The New York Times, and Nancy Haberman (née Spies), a media communications executive at Rubenstein Associates.
 At that firm, a "publicity powerhouse" whose eponymous founder has been called "the dean of damage control" by Rudy Giuliani, Haberman's mother worked for a client list of influential New Yorkers including Donald Trump.
 Haberman is a 1991 graduate of Ethical Culture Fieldston School, followed by Sarah Lawrence College where she earned a bachelor's degree in 1995.
 She is of Jewish descent.